system76/docs/_articles/restore.md

 ---

 System76 computers use a standard Ubuntu installation disc and the System76 Driver to fully restore your system to factory settings.
-This action will reformat your hard drive and remove all data from the computer.
-Backup any personal files in your home directory before installing.

 ### Important Note!